MDMI/PublishedMaps/README.md

 ## MDIX Maps
-For use in the [MDMI Transformation Service](https://github.com/MDMI/MDMITransformationService)

-MDIX are the MDMI experts.
-Our team defines the leading edge of model driven health information interoperability.

-Find out more at [the MDIX website](https://www.mdixinc.com//).
+For use in the [MDMI Transformation Service](https://github.com/MDMI/MDMITransformationService), the MDMI Map Repository contains published maps for industry standard healthcare exchange standards, with the current focus on HL7 standards.
+Maps available are for the FHIR, CDA and V2 standards.
+For each standard, different maps are provided based on different versions of the standard and different content specifications.
+For example different Profiles in FHIR, different documents in CDA, and different message types in V2.